Insitro is an innovative company with a significant presence in the field of drug discovery and development.

 Founded in 2022 at a valuation of over $200 million, it is focused on providing end-to-end frameworks and tools for Large Language Model (LLM) application development, covering chained logic, Agent construction, RAG applications, and production-level debugging and monitoring.

-Valued at over $100 million, focused on AI to assist in designing and engineering proteins 2021, based in Delft, Netherlands
+Valued at over $500 million, focused on AI photo editing, founded in 2019 and based in Paris, France

 Sana